masesgroup/KNet/README.md

 Many benefits comes from the [features of JCOBridge](https://www.jcobridge.com/features/):
 * **Cyber-security**:
   * [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) and [CLR, or CoreCLR,](https://en.wikipedia.org/wiki/Common_Language_Runtime) runs in the same process, but are insulated from each other;
+  * JCOBridge does not make any code injection into JVM;
+  * JCOBridge does not use any other communication mechanism than JNI;
   * .NET (CLR) inherently inherits the cyber-security levels of running JVM and Apache Kafka;
 * **Direct access the JVM from any .NET application**:
   * Any Java/Scala class behind Apache Kafka can be directly managed: Consumer, Producer, Administration, Streams, Server-side, and so on;
   * No need to learn new APIs: we try to expose the same APIs in C# style;
-  * No extra validation cycle on protocol and functionality;
+  * No extra validation cycle on protocol and functionality: bug fix, improvements, new features are immediately available;
   * Documentation is shared;
-* **Dynamic code**: it helps to write a Java/Scala/Kotlin/etc seamless language code directly inside a standard .NET application written in C#/VB.NET: look at this [simple example](https://www.jcobridge.com/net-examples/dotnet-examples/) and [KafkaBridge usage](src/Documentation/articles/usage.md).
+* **Dynamic code**: it helps to write a Java/Scala/Kotlin/etc seamless language code directly inside a standard .NET application written in C#/VB.NET: look at this [simple example](https://www.jcobridge.com/net-examples/dotnet-examples/) and [KafkaBridge APIs extensibility](src/Documentation/articles/API_extensibility.md).

 ---
 ## Summary